impressivemachines/ImpressiveAI/README.md

     * Eigenvalue decomposition for symmetric matrices.
     * Jacobi SVD with QR preconditioning.
     * Special case 2x2 Eigen and SVD decompositions.
+* Signal processing:
     * Fast convolution for 1D and 2D signals.
-* Matrices and vectors can be saved and printed in a variety of formats, including Matlab text format.
+    * Arbitrary radix FFT in 1D and 2D.
+* Statistics:
     * Convenient interfaces for random number generation.
-* Solution to quadratic and cubic polynomials.
     * Principal components analysis.
     * Estimation of covariances.
     * Generation of multidimensional Gaussian noise with specified covariance.
     * Computation of multivariate Gaussians and Mahalanobis distance.
-* Arbitrary radix FFT in 1D and 2D.
+* Solution to quadratic and cubic polynomials.
 * Least squares and robust 2D line fitting.
 * Multi-dimensional regression.
 * Geometric 2D and 3D rotations and transforms.